 In February 2020, we entered into a collaboration framework agreement with the municipal government of Hefei, Anhui province, where our main manufacturing hub is located.
 In April and May 2020, for investments into NIO (Anhui) Holding Co., Ltd., or NIO Anhui, the legal entity of NIO China wholly owned by us pre-investment, we entered into an investment agreement, as amended and supplemented by a supplemental investment agreement (the "Hefei Investment Agreement"), and a shareholders agreement, as amended and supplemented by a supplemental shareholders agreement (the "Hefei Shareholders Agreement") with Hefei City Construction and Investment Holding (Group) Co., Ltd., CMG-SDIC Capital Co., Ltd. and Anhui Provincial Emerging Industry Investment Co., Ltd., and, as applicable, their respective designated funds, Jianheng New Energy Fund, Advanced Manufacturing Industry Investment Fund and New Energy Automobile Fund.
-We refer to the Hefei Investment Agreement and the Hefei Shareholders Agreement collectively as the Hefei Agreements in this prospectus supplement.
+We refer to the Hefei Investment Agreement.
 We refer to Jianheng New Energy Fund, Advanced Manufacturing Industry Investment Fund, Anhui Hightech Co. and New Energy Automobile Fund as the Hefei Strategic Investors in this prospectus supplement.